Corporal punishment in the home: Society and culture

 Researchers have found that while the use of corporal punishment predicts variation in children's aggression less strongly in countries where there is more social acceptance of it, cultures in which corporal punishment is more accepted have higher overall levels of societal violence.

 A 2013 study by Murray A. Straus at the University of New Hampshire found that children across numerous cultures who were spanked committed more crimes as adults than children who were not spanked, regardless of the quality of their relationship to their parents.

 Opinions vary across cultures on whether spanking and other forms of physical punishment are appropriate techniques for child-rearing.
 For example, in the United States and in England, social acceptance of spanking children maintains a majority position, from approximately 61% to 80%.
 In 2020 the Welsh Government banned all form of physical punishment in Wales.
 In Sweden, before the 1979 ban, more than half of the population considered corporal punishment a necessary part of child rearing.
 By 1996, the rate was 11% and less than 34% considered it acceptable in a national survey.
 Elizabeth Gershoff posits that corporal punishment in the United States is largely supported by "a constellation of beliefs about family and child rearing, namely that children are property, that children do not have the right to negotiate their treatment by parents, and that behaviors within families are private".

 Social acceptance toward, and prevalence of, corporal punishment by parents in some countries remains high despite a growing scientific consensus that the risks of substantial harm outweigh the potential benefits.
 Social psychologists posit that this divergence between popular opinion and empirical evidence may be rooted in cognitive dissonance.
 In countries such as the US and UK (except Scotland and Wales), spanking is legal but overt child abuse is both illegal and highly stigmatized socially.
 Because of this, any parent who has ever spanked a child would find it extremely difficult to accept the research findings.
-If they did acknowledge, even in the smallest way, that spanking was harmful, they would likely feel they are admitting they harmed their own child and thus are a child abuser.
+If they did acknowledge, even in the smallest way, that spanking was harmful, they would likely feel they were admitting they harmed their own child and thus are a child abuser.
 Similarly, adults who were spanked as children often face similar cognitive dissonance, because admitting it is harmful might be perceived as accusing their parents of abuse and might also be admitting to having been victimized in a situation where they were helpless to stop it.
 Such feelings would cause intense emotional discomfort, driving them to dismiss the scientific evidence in favor of weak anecdotal evidence and distorted self-reflection.
 This is commonly expressed as "I spanked my children and they all turned out fine" or "I was spanked and I turned out fine."

+It should be noted, however, that many parenting resources do in fact advise against physical punishment.
+Most are in agreement in concluding that through the use of physical punishment, a child learns that violence is acceptable, and it is often followed by a negative parent-to-child relationship as well.